etlbox/etlbox.website/doks_v0.5/content/en/recipes/destinations/xmldestination.md

 ### With POCO

-Let's start with a simple example - we write data into a xml file using a two POCOs (Plain old component objects).
+Let's start with a simple example - we write data into a xml file using two POCOs (Plain old component objects).

 ```C#
 public class Element